TUDelft-books/.github/profile/README.md

 - If the old repository is not shared with others yet:
   - [Transfer repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) to the TUDelft-Books organization.
 - If the old repository is already shared:
-  - Use the [GitHub Importer](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) to add it to TUDelft-Books
+  - Use the [GitHub Importer](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) to add it to TUDelft-Books.
+If your repository is not public, you have to add credentials or create an empty repo and push your local repository to this new one.
   - In the old repoistory:
     - Adding a note: 'Moved to `<link to new repository in TUDelft-books organization>`' to `README.md`
     - Adding a note: 'Moved to `<link to new repository in TUDelft-books organization>`' to the description of the repository on GitHub